Working with local partners we are working to help local beekeepers on the islands of Pemba and Unguja to increase their incomes through beekeeping.

 Trade and marketing

 Honey trade and marketing are important aspects of the Project.
 A proportion of honey from Zanzibar is exported to Oman and other Middle Eastern countries, while some is transported from Pemba to Unguja.
 A lot of honey is imported from mainland Tanzania to Zanzibar and sells at relatively low prices.
 It is necessary to find a model to ensure that the local beekeepers sell their honey at a good and fair price.
 There is potential for the sale of 'special Zanzibar honey' to hotels and tourists, but this requires small jars, special labels and information about the importance of the bees and the local beekeepers' groups.
 It is possible for the honey to be marketed in small baskets together with other bee products.
 In addition, a network between the producers and buyers has to be established.
-A Workshop on this plan and how to make the best beekeeping products will form part of the Project's future work.
+A workshop was held in Zanzibar in March 2014 to discuss marketing and product development and resulted in an Action Plan agreed with all stakeholders.

 Beekeeping with stingless bees